01 of 03

 Passengers pile into boats that look similar to the ones used in Disney's previous Pirates rides.
 (It quickly becomes apparent that they have quite different capabilities, however.
 More on that in a moment.)
 As the boats leave the station, they pass under a talking pirate skeleton head (who, like the rest of the ride's characters, speaks in Mandarin) and float by diners in Barbossa’s Bounty.
 It's reminiscent of Disneyland's "waterside" restaurant, Blue Bayou, but instead of that eatery's relatively upscale fare, the Shanghai restaurant serves tasty, quick-serve barbecue along with Asian dishes.

 The boats enter a grotto and encounter static scenes with pirate skeletons.
 There is some chatter from an echoey, unseen narrator.
-While I don't understand a lick of Mandarin, he clearly references "Jack Sparrow."
+While we don't understand a lick of Mandarin, the narrator clearly references "Jack Sparrow."
 In the most direct connection to the original ride, the Shanghai attraction depicts the famous scene in which three jailed pirates whistle at and try to lure a dog that is holding the key to their freedom in its mouth.
 However, these pirates, as well as the dog, have atrophied into skeletons.

 02 of 03